ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

    1. Slope pipe and position drains at low points and vents at high points.
    1. Do not use any pipe or fittings cracked or damaged in cutting or handling or otherwise not free from defects.

-*A/E TO COORDINATE THE FLANGE RATINGS (CLASS) AND SELECTION OF PIPING AND VALVE FLANGES INSIDE BUILDING, TUNNELS AND VAULTS.*
+*A/E TO COORDINATE THE FLANGE RATINGS (CLASS) AND SELECTION OF PIPING AND VALVE FLANGES INSIDE BUILDING, TUNNELS AND VAULTS.
 1. All general contractor provided piping shall terminate inside at building, utility tunnel or vault with a class **[**250/125**]**, ANSI B16.1 flange.
    1. Coat all flange bolts with Never-Seez lubricating compound.
    1. The exterior recesses of all restrained and non-restrained bell and spigot joints on pre-stressed concrete cylinder pipe and fittings shall be filed with a Portland cement grout immediately after installation.
 The foam-lined grout band, supplied by the manufacturer, shall be positioned around and centered on the joint.
 This band shall be filled with a grout mix using one part Portland cement (ASTM C250 Type 1 or Type 2) to not more than three parts clean sand with sufficient water to achieve a pourable consistency.
 A stiffer mix of grout shall be applied to the immediate top of the joint to insure complete coverage of all exposed steel.
    1. Install vents, vent piping, valves, and sleeves as indicated on plans.